pcaneill/cpp-skeleton/README.md

    - make rtags : Setup rtags and feed rc with the compilation database.
    - make tidy : Run clang-tidy on all the codeline.
    - make format : Run clang-format on all the codeline.
+   - make git-format : Run clang-format only on the the staged diff (make git-format -h for help)

 ## Profiles